Regulations and Information

 Measuring Fish Length

-Length – The total length (maximum) of a fish is measured from the tip of the nose or jaw to the tip of the tail fin, with the tail pinched.
+Maximum Total Length – the maximum total length of a fish is measured from the tip of the nose or jaw to the tip of the tail or caudal fin with the tail pinched

 NOTE: Anglers should only determine if a fish is longer than or shorter than the specified legal length.
 It is best to immediately release fish that are close to legal length rather than subjecting the fish to extra handling for the taking of a more accurate measurement.
 The length of the fish is measured without including the curvature of the body.
 Lay the fish on a flat surface on top of the measuring device.
 If you lay the measuring device overtop of the curvature of the body, you will get an inacurate measurement.
 It’s a good idea to have a fish measuring board.